-In addition to the required screening and preventative programs, the hospital also participated in numerous health fairs, lectures, special events and targeted health promotions.
+In addition to the required cancer screening and prevention programs, the hospital also participated in numerous health fairs, lectures, special events, and targeted health promotions.
 These activities enhance our prevention strategies aimed at minimizing the number of people diagnosed with cancer, particularly late-stage cancers.
 Through these activities we disseminate information about the importance of leading a healthy lifestyle focused on nutritious eating, regular exercise, avoiding high risk behaviors such as tobacco use, and increasing mindfulness, as well as offering literature about important cancer screenings.
-The tables below highlight 2017 activities.
+The Know Your Numbers program includes a variety of health screenings, including point-of-care laboratory testing, designed to raise awareness of potential health risks, including cancer.
+The one-on-one education provided by a registered nurse post-screening focuses on individual screening results, as well as the importance of healthy lifestyles and age-appropriate cancer screening to minimize cancer risk.
+The tables below highlight 2018 activities.
 The screening and prevention programs are consistent with nationally recognized organizations.

-Additional Education, Prevention, and Screening Activities | 2017
+Additional Education, Prevention, and Screening Activities | 2018

-Additional Screening Activities 2017 Activity Participants Know Your Numbers Christian Life Center (1) 41 Know Your Numbers Sultana Elementary School (1) 118 Know Your Numbers De Anza Community Center (4) 224 Know Your Numbers Ontario Health Center (3) 113 HELP Cabrillo Elementary 15 wHealth/HOPE Academy (junior high and high school program) 165 Lewis Wellness Events (2) 300 Total Participants 1,094
+Additional Screening Activities 2018 Activity Participants Know Your Numbers Dorothy Quesada Center (4) 50 Know Your Numbers De Anza Community Center (4) 50 Know Your Numbers Veterans Memorial Park (4) 50 Know Your Numbers Ontario Health Center (4) 50 Generations Ahead (1) 35 Total Participants 235